Ember-Ember/Website/content/posts/privacy-policy.md

 ---

-I don't colect data on you.

-BUT this site is behind cloudflare, and they do. so read their privacy policy.
+This site does not collect your data, however this site is behind cloudflare. so read their privacy policy.

 ---